microsoft/CsWinRT/README.md

 However, C#/WinRT is a general effort and is intended to support other scenarios and versions of the .NET runtime, compatible down to .NET Standard 2.0.

 # Usage
-Unlike the [C++/WinRT NuGet Package](http://aka.ms/cppwinrt/nuget), which is referenced by application projects to generate their own projection sources, the [C#/WinRT NuGet Package](https://aka.ms/cswinrt/nuget) provides distinct support for both WinRT component projects and application projects.
+The [C#/WinRT NuGet Package](https://aka.ms/cswinrt/nuget) provides distinct support for both WinRT component projects and application projects.

 ## Component Project
 A component project adds a NuGet reference to C#/WinRT to invoke cswinrt.exe at build time, generate projection sources, and compile these into an interop assembly.
 For an example of this, see the [UnitTest targets](https://github.com/microsoft/CsWinRT/blob/master/UnitTest/Directory.Build.targets).
 Command line options can be displayed by running **cswinrt -?**.
 The interop assembly is then typically distributed as a NuGet package itself.